hcvazquez/UFFRemover/experiment/README.md

 #### 8. Test your optimization file

-> Note: Please check that the application has access to the "uff" folder.
-The ajax call will try to load the functions from the root.
-The path to the file look like this: 	[AJAX_call] ('uff/$_-7697924661507122750048.js').

 To test your optimized file you need to replace in your site the original file with the optimized file.

 For Example: